TIME TO SAUNA AND COLD PLUNGE

 WHAT TO EXPECT

-upon arrival, you will sit in the sauna for up to 15 minutes.
-Here I like to listen to guided meditation and focus on relaxing.
+I like to listen to guided meditation when in the sauna and focus on relaxing.
 Once you have heated up, exit the sauna for your cold plunge experience.
-The most important part of the cold plunge is to remain calm and not to hyperventilate breath.
-Try to get up to your neck and splash your face. slow exit and rest or repeat.
+The most important part of the cold plunge is to remain calm, and breath slowly.
+Breath is the most important.
+Try to get up to your neck and splash your face.
+Slowly exit and rest or repeat.

 This is a place for gathering and healing.
 Your sauna experience can be enhanced with body-sculpting wooden tools.